ketanbhatt/ketanbhatt.github.io/_posts/2016-04-27-design-patterns-observer.md

 1. Strive for loosely coupled designs between objects that interact.

 ## when will I need it?
 So there is a smart "NewsGetter Machine".
-It fetches news from different sources on its own (these machines will one day start coding as well :X).
+It fetches news from different sources on its own (these machines will one day start coding as well :cry:).
 This news is being consumed by two (for now) "Online Newspapers".
 You are given the task to implement a way for these newspapers to get the latest news as it comes and display it on their sites.
 The super intelligent AI guys who built the NewsGetter also implemented a `news_flash()` method.
 This method gets called every time the NewsGetter gets some new news.

 _Oh, also, there is a 100% chance of more newspapers starting to use the **NewsGetter Machine** as their primary source of news (because AI is the future)._